minhthangdang/GrabAI/README.md

 It may take a good few hours depending on your machine specification.
 After it completes, it will create a pickle file named myvgg_labels.pickle and four models named model_1.model, model_2.model, model_3.model and myvgg.model in the "models" folder.
 The first three models are created from training three fine-tuned VGGNet, and the last model is an ensemble model of the first three.
 I will explain the technical details of the training process later.
-For now you can use the myvgg.model file for classification as described in the section above.
+For now you can use the myvgg.model file for classification as described in the [section above](#classification).

 ## Technical Details

 ### Preparation

 The Stanford Cars dataset is accompanied with a [devkit](https://ai.stanford.edu/~jkrause/cars/car_devkit.tgz) which includes the class labels and bounding boxes for all images.
-These are provided in matlab format and I've converted them into CSV files for easy manipulation.
+These are provided in matlab format and have been converted into CSV files for easy manipulation.
 These CSV files are located under "annotations" folder where:

 * *annotations.csv* contains the annotations (image path, label id, bounding box coordinates, etc.) for each image.